 An Excursion to San Fruttuoso

 Much of the Monte Portofino Promontory can be approached only on foot or by boat, making it a prime destination for hikers.
-If you want to combine some excellent exercise with the pleasure of glimpsing magnificent views of the sea through a lush forest, arm yourself with a map from the tourist offices in Camogli, Santa Margherita Ligure, Portofino, or Rapallo and set out.
-You can explore the upper reaches of the promontory or aim for the Abbazia di San Fruttuoso ((tel) 0185-772-703), a medieval abbey that is surrounded by a tiny six-house hamlet and two pebbly beaches.
-It is about 2 1/2 hours away from Camogli and Portofino by a not-too-strenuous inland hike, or 3 1/2 hours away by a cliff-hugging, up-and-down trail.
-En route, you can clamor down well-posted paths to visit San Rocco, San Niccolò, and Punta Chiappa, a string of fishing hamlets on the shore of the promontory.
+If you want to combine some excellent exercise with the pleasure of glimpsing magnificent views of the sea through a lush forest, arm yourself with a map from the tourist office in Portofino and set out.
+You can explore the upper reaches of the promontory or aim for the Abbazia di San Fruttuoso ((tel) 0185-772-703), a medieval abbey surrounded by a tiny six-house hamlet and two pebbly beaches.
+It is about a 90-minute hike from Portofino.